 It is an easy-to-use software and is a good tool for beginners who want to gain experience in making designs for CNC machining.

-However, a free CNC software program is a better option for beginners considering Carveco software costs $15/m after the three-month period.
+However, a free CNC software program is a better option for beginners, considering Carveco software costs $15/month after the three-month period.

 Many beginners use Easel software by Inventables for CAD/CAM, while more experienced users choose Fusion 360 (personal) software for CAD/CAM.

 Control Software of the PROVer

 The Genmitsu 3018-PROVer uses GRBL 1.1 as the firmware, which is the latest version of GRBL.

 This CNC has Arduino at its core which uses GRBL as the firmware.

 To send G-Code to the controller from your computer, you'll need a G-Code-sending software program.